ClickHouse/ClickHouse/docs/en/sql-reference/functions/logical-functions.md

 ## xor {#logical-xor-function}

 Calculates the result of the logical exclusive disjunction between two or more values.
 For more than two values the function works as if it calculates `XOR` of the first two values and then uses the result with the next value to calculate `XOR` and so on.
-Corresponds to [Logical XOR Operator](../../sql-reference/operators/index.md#logical-xor-operator).

 **Syntax**